Dn-Sn22/RegimeLab/README.md

 # BTC Trading Bot

 AI-powered trading bot for BTC/USDT on Binance.
-Built from scratch as a long-term project to learn algorithmic trading.
+Built as a long-term project to learn algorithmic trading.
 Currently running in paper trading mode on Binance Testnet.

 ## Idea